ToposInstitute/CatColab/README.md

 - The **production version**: [catcolab.org](https://catcolab.org).
   This tracks the latest [release](https://github.com/ToposInstitute/CatColab/releases), so it is the most stable version.
 - The **development version**: [next.catcolab.org](https://next.catcolab.org).
-  This tracks the `main` branch of this repository, so it contains all the newest experimental features, but is therefore likely to be less stable.
+  This tracks the `main` branch of this repository, so it contains all the newest experimental features but is therefore more likely to have bugs.

-For more about the project and where it's going, see the [help page](https://catcolab.org/help), as well as our blog posts about the major releases so
-far:
+Each of our major releases is accompanied by a blog post:

 - [v0.1: Hummingbird](https://topos.institute/blog/2024-10-02-introducing-catcolab/)
 - [v0.2: Wren](https://topos.institute/blog/2025-02-05-catcolab-0-2-wren/)

-> [!WARNING]
-> CatColab is under active development with new features added regularly.
-We aim
-> to preserve the integrity of your data but you should not store anything
-> critical or sensitive.

 ## For developers